Small Business Guides

 The great news is online payment software can help you get rid of paper documents forever.
 And with a few other simple measures in place, your business can further reduce the risk of fraud.

-Paper cheques and invoices contain information that can be used to commit fraud.
+Paper checks and invoices contain information that can be used to commit fraud.
 So the best way to protect your business is to get rid of them completely.
 Moving to an online or cloud-based accounting system helps keep your information secure.
 You can access your information securely from anywhere – at any time.
 And you can send out online invoices or make payments from your laptop or smartphone quickly and easily.

 - Cut out manual processes